tartley/colorama/README.rst

 init(strip=None):
     Pass ``True`` or ``False`` to override whether ansi codes should be stripped from the output.
-The default behaviour is to strip if on Windows.
+The default behaviour is to strip if on Windows or if output is redirected (not a tty).

 init(convert=None):
     Pass ``True`` or ``False`` to override whether to convert ANSI codes in the